wavefrontHQ/docs/pages/doc/wavefront_usage_info.md

 The first thing you would do is to investigate the charts in the [Usage Summary dashboard](examine_usage.html).
 They can show you how close you are to exceeding your committed rate and whether you will be billed for overages.

 The **Committed Rate vs Monthly Usage (PPS P95)** dashboard that’s part of the Wavefront Usage integration helps you determine whether you’re getting close to meeting the limit.
-For most Wavefront instances, after the limit is reached data still keeps flowing into the Wavefront service, but the customer has to pay overage.
+For most Wavefront instances, after the limit is reached data still keeps flowing into Tanzu Observability, but the customer has to pay overage.

 The charts in the dashboard show this information: